 Follow your instructor’s guidelines for submitting your assignment.
 Your instructor may ask you to submit a hard copy, or submit it electronically via email or through a course management system.

 See below for an MLA format template

 (Begin the MLA header one inch from the top and left margins.
-The MLA format heading should be double spaced as well.)
+The MLA format heading and the entire paper should be double spaced.)

 28 Aug 2018